Qraft

 These color schemes cause scanning errors:

-• White modules on dark background (inverted): Scanners misinterpret light and dark
+• White modules on dark background (inverted): Scanners misinterpret light and dark, failing to decode data correctly.
+Looks cool but drastically reduces scan rates

-• Red and green combinations: Beyond color vision accessibility, some camera sensors show insufficient contrast
+• Red and green combinations: Beyond color vision accessibility, some camera sensors show insufficient contrast.
+Recognition rates drop especially on budget smartphones

-• Yellow modules on white background: Insufficient contrast for recognition
+• Yellow modules on white background: Contrast ratio of only about 1.07:1, making recognition nearly impossible

-• Multi-colored modules: Varying module colors within one QR code creates uneven contrast
+• Multi-colored modules: Varying module colors within one QR code creates uneven contrast.
+Changing finder pattern (three corner squares) colors drastically reduces recognition